 Check Price on Amazon

-2. Toleriane Double Repair Moisturizer -- The Rosacea Winner
+2. Toleriane Double Repair Moisturizer -- Reactive-Feeling Routine Pick

 Check Price on Amazon

-The US version combines micronized benzoyl peroxide with niacinamide and lipohydroxy acid (LHA).
+The US version combines benzoyl peroxide with niacinamide and lipohydroxy acid (LHA).
 The international version drops the BPO and uses niacinamide + LHA only.
-Either way, it's one of the most-studied OTC acne products in the world, and the formula tolerance is unusually good for a BPO product.
-For mild-to-moderate acne, it's a daily spot-treatment worth buying.
+Either way, treat this as an active acne-prone routine product that can irritate or dry skin.
+It is not the answer for painful, cystic, spreading, or scarring acne.

 Check Price on Amazon